HeliaShamszadeh/Computer-Architecture-Project/README.md

-# Computer-Archtecture-Project-
+# Computer-Archtecture-Project
-Designing and Implementation of "CAP23" Processor Using Pipelined Style - vhdl
+Designing and Implementation of MIPS Processor Using Pipelined Style - vhdl